 It’s OK to feel confident about what you know.
-And it’s also OK to admit you don’t know and to go looking for the answers – often the ‘dumb’ questions are the best kind!
+And it’s also OK to admit you don’t know and ask questions – often the ‘dumb’ questions are the best kind!

 Looking after your relationship with your partner